manuelxaguilar/seo-crawler/README.md

 * Update cached routes that have been modified
 * Make more stuff configurable (cache time, for instance)
 * Dynamic database content handling

+All suggestions to improve this module are welcome.